 Until you flip off the safety.

 The safety selector switch on this gun is ambidextrous, meaning that the large paddle that allows your thumb to depress it on one side is also present on the other.
-The design is basically identical to the old MP5 safety, except that on the MP5 the selector is mounted far above the shooter’s hand.
+(You can, however, buy an inexpensive “safety delete” from CZ which will replace the right-side switch with a flat circular piece of plastic.)
+The design is basically identical to the old MP5 ambidextrous safety, except that on the MP5 the selector is mounted far above the shooter’s hand.
 With the safety position on the EVO 3, when the safety is flipped to the “off” position, the paddle digs into the trigger finger of your shooting hand.
 And when you fire the gun, that paddle is hammered into your flesh and beats on your bone.